ananaymital/Titanic-Machine-Learning-from-Disaster/README.md

 ## Valuation of the Analysis

-* Strtified K-fold cross validation to valuate results locally
+* Stratified K-fold cross validation to valuate results